mwestera/toneswiper/README.md

 ```bash
 toneswiper *.wav
 ```

+This will start the gui app to let you annotate the selected sound files.

 If your folder also contains `.TextGrid` files (with names matching the `.wav` files), as exported from Praat, and/or you want to save your annotations to such files, you can do the following: